-Face coverings, provided by parents/guardians, will be required for all students for the 2020-2021 school year and worn when required by school staff.
+Face coverings, provided by parents/guardians, will be required for all students for the 2020-2021 school year.

 Madison County Schools works in cooperation with Centers for Disease Control and Prevention, Mississippi State Department of Health and Mississippi Department of Education - Office of Healthy Schools to continue our commitment to create healthier schools where students are safe, engaged, supported and challenged.
 For more information pertaining to our wellness policy and ongoing health initiatives please contact your child's school or utilize the districts website to view the policy.